 Other studies show that RIS may be part of the “multiple sclerosis spectrum.”
 This means that this syndrome may be a “silent” type of MS or an early sign of this condition.

-A global review study found that about one-third of people with RIS showed some symptoms of MS within a five-year period.
+A found that about one-third of people with RIS showed some symptoms of MS within a five-year period.
 Of these, almost 10 percent were diagnosed with MS. The lesions grew or worsened in about 40 percent of people diagnosed with RIS.
 But they didn’t yet have any symptoms.

 Where the lesions happen in radiologically isolated syndrome may also be important.
 One group of researchers found that people with lesions in an area of the brain called the thalamus were at higher risk.